 Regulatory environment

-The court system in Chile is divided between the first instance and Appellate Courts, taking geographical localization (debtor´s address) and subject matters (civil and commercial law, criminal law, etc.) into account.
+The court system in Chile is divided between the first instance and Courts of Appeal, taking in consideration geographical localisation (debtor´s address) and subject matters (civil and commercial law, criminal law, etc.).
 At the highest level, the Supreme Court has jurisdiction on the national scale, but its work may be reinforced by Special Courts (dealing with antitrust matters, for example).
 The rules applicable to business litigation are mainly codified in a Civil Procedures Code (CPC) and a Court Statute Code (Código Orgánico de Tribunales).

 Days Sales Outstanding (DSO)